digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Package authors may upgrade the dependencies of a package as well as the package itself.
 A new version of a package may add new dependencies, and must have all the dependencies of the old version.
-Dependencies of the old version may be upgraded, or must be identical.
+Each existing dependency must either be unchanged from the old dar, or an upgrade of its previous version.

 For example, suppose we have a dependencies folder, containing v1 and v2 of two dependency packages ``depA`` and ``depB``